NovaDynamicsUK/.github/profile/README.md

 # Mission Statement
 **Evolve - Secure - Inspire**

-Our mission is to secure systems, inspire innovation, and contribute our to causes that make a meaningful impact.
+Our mission is to secure systems, inspire innovation, and contribute to causes that make a meaningful impact.
 We collaborate on open-source projects, support organisations such as TraceLabs, and utilise our skills to build a safer, more connected world.

 At NovaDynamics, *a private unincorporated association*, we aim to: